MalarvizhiK/messages-rabbitmq/README.md

 ![Admin Console](images/Admin_Console.png)

-Create new user in Rabbit MQ as shown below:
+**Create new user in Rabbit MQ**

-Follow the steps for creating new user [here](https://cloud.ibm.com/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings)
+If you do not want to use admin user, then follow the steps for creating new user [here](https://cloud.ibm.com/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings)  You can share this user with other applications.

 ![New User](images/New_User.png)